stateun/stateun.github.io/_pages/about/about.md

 ---

 Hello!
 My name is Sung Eun Lee, currently pursuing a Master's degree in Statistics at _[Seoul National University](https://stat.snu.ac.kr/)_, where membership in the _[IDEA Lab](https://idea.snu.ac.kr/yongdai-kim/)_ under _advisor Yongdai Kim_ has been a significant part of my academic journey.
-Beyond academic pursuits, working out—particularly CrossFit—has become a major focus, with active participation in _SNUWOD_.
+Beyond academic pursuits, working out (particularly CrossFit) has become a major focus, with active participation in _SNUWOD_.
 A passionate baseball fan, cheering for the _Samsung Lions_ brings immense joy.
 Exploring the potential of Artificial Intelligence is another area of deep interest, primarily through projects and experiments using Python as the main programming tool.

 ---